THOMAS ECCLES was a labourer from Surrey, England and a convict transported for life on the First Fleet ship Scarborough (1788).

-Thomas Eccles was a labourer from Surrey, England and a convict transported for life on the First Fleet ship Scarborough (1788).
-He is one of 17 First Fleeters with memorials buried in St. John’s Cemetery, Parramatta.
-In the colony of New South Wales, Eccles lived at Sydney, Norfolk Island, and finally Parramatta.
-Thomas and his First Fleeter wife Betty were both of riper years than their fellow First Fleet convicts, yet both also distinguished themselves by their extreme longevity; an achievement that is even more incredible considering the hardships they would have experienced as convicts.
+In the colony of New South Wales, THOMAS ECCLES lived at Sydney, Norfolk Island, and finally Parramatta.
+THOMAS and his First Fleeter wife BETTY were both of riper years than their fellow First Fleet convicts, yet both also distinguished themselves by their extreme longevity; an achievement that is even more incredible considering the hardships they would have experienced as convicts.

 - Born (likely) at Stoke Next Guildford, Surrey, England: c.1730